TracyZhangyr/Minecraft-Geolocator/docs/final.md

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/CS175%20Final%20Diagrams-Shape%20explained.png" />

-### Data Dimensionality Reduction
+### Data Preprocessing

+To reduce computational cost while retaining most image features, we preprocess data by manipulating input images.
+Specifically, we have implemented different data preprocessing methods for different models except the baseline one.

+1. For LeNet-5 Individual and LeNet-5 Conv3D models, we convert images to grayscale and normalize image data to the range of [0,1].

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/CS175%20Final%20Diagrams-Data%20Preprocessing.png" />

-We convert input images to grayscale and normalize image data to the range [0,1] to reduce computational cost while retaining most image features.
+2. For Four Directions VGG16 and Single VGG16 models, we first normalize image data to [0,1].
+As the pre-trained VGG16 model requires a 3-channels input, we keep all RBG channels in our image data but scale down images to half the current size (from 360x640x3 to 180x320x3).

-### Models Created
+### Models Building and Training

 #### Predict Center (Baseline)